NoroffFEU/development-platforms/MongoDB-case-study.md

 MongoDB got three editions to choose from depending on your needs.
 There are MongoDB Community, MongoDB Enterprise and MongoDB Atlas.

 #### MongoDB Community
 MongoDB Community is an open-source, free-to-use database which is best suited for startups or small projects where all the features the other editions provide is not needed.
+Can be self-hosted on your own servers or cloud infrastructure.
 - Document-oriented data storage
 - Basic security features like authentication and authorization
 - Horizontal scalability through sharding

 #### MongoDB Enterprise
 MongoDB Enterprise is the subscription-based edition.
 This is best suited for enterprise-grade workloads and development projects.
+Can be own hosted on your own infrastructure or cloud servers.
 - Advanced security features like LDAP integration, auditing, and encryption at rest
 - Support for Kerberos authentication
 - Enhanced monitoring and management capabilities